PyCQA/isort/README.md

 ===================

 Several plugins have been written that enable to use isort from within a variety of text-editors.
-You can find a full list of them (on the isort wiki)[https://github.com/timothycrosley/isort/wiki/isort-Plugins].
+You can find a full list of them [on the isort wiki](https://github.com/timothycrosley/isort/wiki/isort-Plugins).
 Additionally, I will enthusiastically accept pull requests that include plugins for other text editors and add documentation for them as I am notified.